stephchia/roadkill-sdm/README.md

 # roadkill-sdm
-Predicting roadkill risk using species distribution modeling (Maxent)
+Predicting roadkill risk using species distribution modeling (MaxEnt)

+Explanation of workflow will be available one a HackMD page.